AugurProject/augur/docs/docker-images.md

 ## yarn docker:build

 (run in augur-tools, having issues running yarn docker:build:pops from root) These development docker images have all contracts uploaded and canned markets created.
 They use the above docker images.
 Look in augur-tools package.json to see how to run individual docker images.

+## push docker images

+To push newly created dockers goto augur-tools and use `yarn docker:push` after docker login to push images to hub.docker.com